 “The importance of this course is becoming more apparent every day with climate change and the triple threat of flooding, drought, and water pollution.
 Your efforts will help control and manage this locally,” Waltman said.
 “We want to build demand and designs for more naturalistic, benign, and regenerative ways of managing polluted stormwater and using our model ordinance.”

 Participants, including landscape designers and architects, horticulturist, engineers, and municipal staff, brought their diverse perspectives to the sessions.
-Another course – this one aimed at public works and municipal professionals – is set for Feb.
-25 and will be entirely virtual.
+Another course – this one aimed at public works and municipal professionals – and entirely virtual was held on Feb.
+25.

 Beth Ginter, the Executive Director of the partner Chesapeake Conservation Landscaping Council in Silver Springs, Md., said her organization runs the CBLP program.
 They partnered with the Watershed and tailored the presentations to be meaningful to people working in New Jersey.
 They also gave examples from the six Mid-Atlantic States where her organization does its work.